The treasures lost at the waste sorting station

 New solutions and innovative approaches

-The treasures lost at the waste sorting station project supports the cooperation of public and private actors on a large scale to promote the circular economy.
-The main goal of the project is to develop new solutions, innovative approaches and forms of cooperation to prevent waste generation and to enhance the reuse of goods and materials.
-The goal is to inspire and engage operators and customers to test the opportunities created by circular economy thinking and to generate and increase business in the consumer interface.
+The treasures lost at the waste sorting station project supported the cooperation of public and private actors to promote the circular economy.
+The main goal of the project was to develop new solutions, innovative approaches and forms of cooperation to prevent waste generation and to enhance the reuse of goods and materials.

-Main activities of the project are:
+Main activities of the project were:

 Work package 1: Creating an EcoVillage concept